emca-it/ITRS-Log-Analytics-7.x/02-Configuration/02-Configuration.md

     - Type 'yes' when "Trust this certificate?" monit will be shown.
     - Set the TrustStore password of your choice that is used to secure CAs.
 Remember entered passwords - they'll be used later!

-1. Configure firewall to enable communication on used ports (defaults: TCP 8080 -> logstash, TCP 8081 -> agent's server).
+1. Configure firewall to enable communication on used ports (defaults: TCP 8080 -> Network Probe, TCP 8081 -> agent's server).

-    - These ports can be changed but must reflect "port" and "logstash" directives from an agent.conf file to ensure a connection with the agent.
+    - These ports can be changed but must reflect "port" and "Network Probe" directives from an agent.conf file to ensure a connection with the agent.
     - Commands for default ports:

       ```bash